 4. Improper eating habits such as overeating, eating standing up, eating while driving, drinking liquids with meals, eating too many food combinations, eating too fast, not chewing enough, eating when upset, and eating while talking on the telephone.

 Strengthening digestion.
 This is one of the primary goals of all development programs.
-It always takes a few years, and often longer.
+It always takes at least several years, and usually longer.

 Anyone who says it can be done faster, in our view, is incorrect.
 It cannot be done quickly.
-One may feel quickly better with an improved diet, a digestive enzyme or a probiotic supplement.
-One may experience less bloating, gas or stomach pain, but rebuilding the digestive system is complex and usually takes at least five years of following development program.
+One may feel better quickly with an improved diet, or by taking a digestive enzyme or a probiotic supplement.
+Using these methods, one may experience less bloating, gas or stomach pain

 STEP 1.
 DIGESTION BEGINS IN THE MOUTH